Mission & Vision

-Our mission is to guide students to become self-directed learners and community contributors in a respectful learning environment.
+Our mission is to guide K-8 students to become self-directed learners in a supportive, collaborative environment rooted in critical thinking, justice, and choice.

 School Description and History

 Horizons K-8 School is a public charter school located within the Boulder Valley School District.
 Our charter school is publicly funded and was established by teachers, parents, and community members in May of 1996 after a five year tenure as a focus school of the Boulder Valley School District.
 The charter was granted a ten year renewal in December 2009.
 In 2012, Horizons K-8 underwent a significant remodeling and addition due to being awarded a BEST (Building Excellent Schools Today) Grant from the State of Colorado.
 In 2013, Horizons K-8 was established as an independent 501(c)(3) and initiated the Horizons Board to support the overall financial and governance operations of the school.
 Enrollment at Horizons K-8 occurs through the BVSD Open Enrollment process (http://www.bvsd.org).

 Horizons was founded and continues to lead the way, in order to:

 - Have a dynamic, K-8 school of choice that has the sustainable capacity to prioritize and maintain a focus on the needs of all individual learners from all cultures and with all identities.

 - Allow for committed, professional educators to have the autonomy to make choices, based on the most current research, as to how to develop and implement relevant, challenging, and innovative curriculum K through 8.

 - Build and maintain an innovative, caring, and rigorous learning environment where the needs of the whole child are addressed in support of high academic and behavioral expectations and where children of all races, cultures, and identities are valued and respected.

 - Utilize strong community partnerships, which provide students opportunities to make positive contributions to their community as a whole.